 Varanasi

 According to the 'Vamana Purana', the Varuna and Assi are two rivers that originated from the body of the primordial Purusha.
-The tract of land lying between the two rivers is believed to be 'Varanasi', the holiest of all pilgrimage centres - a city in existence from time immemorial and that has enlightened many Rishis and Sants .
-The ante diluvian culture preserved by this great city is the standing testimony to the grandeur of past.
-The statement that the city is older then any legend is also an under evaluation.
+The tract of land lying between the two rivers is believed to be 'Varanasi', the holiest of all pilgrimage centers - a city in existence from time immemorial that has enlightened many Rishis and Sants.
+The ante diluvian culture preserved by this great city is the standing testimony to the grandeur of the past.
+The statement that the city is older than any legend is also under evaluation.
 Varanasi is the microcosm of Hinduism, a city of traditional classical culture.
 Glorified by myth and legend and sanctified by religion, it has always attracted a large number of pilgrims and seekers of soul.
 The city is also known as 'Kasipuri'and the word 'Kas' means to shine.

 Sants of Varanasi

 There will be hardly any devotee of Lord Anjaneya who is unaware of the forty slokas composed by Sri Tulsidasji titled "Hanuman Chalisa".
 This is the most powerful and popular composition recited by the devotees of Lord Anjaneya the world over.
-Devotion that this hymn develops towards the Lord is enormous and has to be experienced and enjoyed.
+The devotion that this hymn develops towards the Lord is enormous and has to be experienced and enjoyed.
 If millions could experience the devotion, the power with which the hymn had been composed could be well estimated.
 His devotion towards Lord Anjaneya is well beyond estimation.
-This is a siddha grantha and Sri Tulsidasji, a siddha purusha.
+This is a Siddha grantha and Sri Tulsidasji, a Siddha purusha.

 Ram Katha and Lord Hanuman